 At the start of the second semester, students will meet with the GPD and Senior Program Coordinator to learn more about the process of advisor matching.
-The process has three parts: (1) Check-In meeting with the Interim Advisor, (2) Completion of Advisor Matching Form, and (3) Graduate Committee Matching Meeting.
+The process has three parts: (1) Check-In meeting with the Interim Advisor, (2) Completion of Advisor Matching Form, and (3) Graduate Committee Matching.
 Part 1, the Check-In meeting, allows each student-Interim Advisor pairing to talk about how things are going as well as the evolution of the student's goals and needs.
 This meeting will take place in January to give students time to consider multiple advising alternatives.
-Part 2, the Advisor Matching Form, will be completed in February.
-Students will be asked to share their reflections on what they are looking for in a Major Advisor, who they are interested in working with, and why.
-This form will be used in Part 3, the Matching Meeting.
-At this meeting, the Graduate Program Committee will review the forms and create matches based on students' interest, funding availability, and faculty capacity.
+Part 2, the Advisor Matching Form, will be completed in

+February.
+Students will be asked to share their reflections on what they are looking for in a Major Professor, who they are interested in working with, and why.
+This form will be used in Part 3, the Graduate Committee Matching.
+During the matching process, the Graduate Program Committee will review the forms and create matches based on students' interest, funding availability, and faculty capacity.
 These matches will be reported to the students by the GPD and Senior Program Coordinator.

-Considering Co-Major Advisors.
-Students have the opportunity to select another faculty member to serve as a co-advisor.
-If there is a co-advisor, students should ensure the co-advisor has completed both their name and signature in the line assigned for co-advisors only on the Dissertation Committee form.
-Additionally, co-advisors must have Dissertation Advisor Status (DAS).
-Students interested in having a co-advisor should discuss this with their Major Advisor and the Graduate Program Director.
+Considering Co-Major Professors.
+Students have the opportunity to select another faculty member to serve as a co-major professor.
+If there is a co-major professor, students should ensure the co-major professor is listed in this role on the Dissertation Committee form.
+Additionally, co-major professors must have Graduate Faculty status.
+Students interested in having a co-major professor should discuss this with their Major Professor and the Graduate Program Director.

-Switching Major Advisors.
-While we aim for each advisor-advisee relationship to be successful, we recognize that there may be situations where a student may need to switch advisors.
-The process of switching advisors is specific to each case and is dependent on a variety of factors, including, but not limited to, funding circumstances, timing, occurrences motivating the switch, etc. Nevertheless, there are certain steps that will need to be taken to facilitate a switch.
-If a student is considering switching advisors, the first step is to set up a meeting with the GPD to discuss the situation and possible next steps.
-One of these next steps may include a meeting between the GPD, the Major Advisor (and any co-advisor), and the student to identify an approach for moving forward.
-In addition, the student may need to work with the GPD and another SUCCEED faculty member to determine a new Major Advisor.
-Please note that the SUCCEED faculty member who will serve as the new advisor will need to provide their consent to serve in that role and clarify if they intend to provide assistantship funding (if necessary).
+Switching Major Professors.
+While we aim for each advisor-advisee relationship to be successful, we recognize that there may be situations where a student may need to switch Major Professors.
+The process of switching Major Professors is specific to each case and is dependent on a variety of factors, including, but not limited to, funding circumstances, timing, occurrences motivating the switch, etc. Nevertheless, there are certain steps that will need to be taken to facilitate a switch.
+If a student is considering switching Major Professors, the first step is to set up a meeting with the GPD to discuss the situation and possible next steps.
+One of these next steps may include a meeting between the GPD, the Major Professor (and any co-Major Professor), and the student to identify an approach for moving forward.
+In addition, the student may need to work with the GPD and another SUCCEED faculty member to determine a new Major Professor.
+Please note that the SUCCEED faculty member who will serve as the new Major Professor will need to provide their consent to serve in that role and clarify if they intend to provide assistantship funding (if necessary).